 * I always feel it’s useful to know that there are an abundance of cheaply made flashlights in today’s marketplace.
 The internet is full of them.
 Many of these lights feature a XM-L T6 LED.
 And many that do, routinely inflate their lumens to 1600 and above.
 As noted in the XM-L section, the T6 bin is limited to slightly less than 1000 lumens.
 The consumer should be aware of these blatant inaccuracies.
 For more information click this link.

 Something else to keep in mind, are the output estimates from CREE.
 In many flashlights, “out the front” lumens are less that the given output which sometimes gets absorbed by the reflector.
 Some lights have better designed optics to alleviate lost output.
+The biggest offenders in “lost lumens” are the “focusing” flashlights, whereby the beam widens and narrows by pushing and pulling the head forward and backward.
+These are mainly low-cost, poorly-made, generic flashlights.

 What did you think of the best CREE LED comparison?
 Was it helpful?
 Do you have any questions or comments relating to anything discussed here?
 If so, please fill out the fields below.